Horace Burrell

-Horace G. Burrell JP OM (8 February 1950 – 6 June 2017), also known as Captain Burrell, was the president of the Jamaica Football Federation, and the Senior Vice-President of CONCACAF.
+Horace Garfield Burrell JP OM (8 February 1950 – 6 June 2017), also known as Captain Burrell, was the president of the Jamaica Football Federation, and the senior vice-president of CONCACAF.
 He was also the founder of the Jamaican restaurant chain The Captain's Bakery and Grill and Captain's Aviation, which he founded in 1995 and 2008 respectively.

 Early life

 Burrell was born to Edward Adrian Burrell a tobacco grower in Clarendon Parish and Linda Maud Burrell.
 The youngest of four siblings (Edward, Carlton, and Winston being the others), Burrell showed an unusual passion to make something of himself and to make his family proud.

 At about the time of Burrell's birth, his father, Edward, attempted to purchase the land that he was leasing for tobacco farming, but was denied.
 Consequently, Edward gave up the lease and returned to the family lands in upper Clarendon where he continued to pursue general farming, growing bananas, sugar cane, citrus, some tobacco and keeping livestock.
 While farming was a central focus of family life, the Burrell parents maintained a primary commitment to the education of their children as their top priority.
 His brother Glen, noted that during these early years the family had a close relationship.
-He also notes that Burrell was an absolutely devoted son, administering to his mother’s every need prior to her passing in 1993.
+He also notes that Burrell was an absolutely devoted son, administering to his mother's every need prior to her passing in 1993.

 When Burrell entered Clarendon College for his high school days, he became involved in almost every extra-curricular activity available.
 He was a member of the school's Under-14 team for the Galloway Cup in football, played cricket and was a member of both the camera club and debating society.
 His true love, however, was the cadet corps.
 Burrell would spend hours teaching the younger cadets map-reading, rifle shooting and other disciplines.
 At Clarendon College, he attained the rank of drum major.
-He was being selected two years in a row by the Jamaica Combined Cadet Force to represent Jamaica in cadet exchanges with Canada and Trinidad and Tobago.
+He was being selected two consecutive seasons by the Jamaica Combined Cadet Force to represent Jamaica in cadet exchanges with Canada and Trinidad and Tobago.
 Everyone expected that Burrell would become a soldier as it "reflected his love of discipline and willingness to face tough obstacles."